elshaka/tinaja-bot/README.md

 ```sh
 bundle install
 ```
-Create a new `.env` file using `.env.sample` as a template to set the required credentials.
+Create a new `.env` file using `.env.sample` as a template to set the relevant params/credentials.

 ## Run the bot
 ```sh